openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 #### Operator framework

 CBO will be built using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
-It has been decided to adopt it since it is compatible with the `operator-sdk`.
+It has been decided to adopt it since it is compatible with the `operator-sdk` and the `operator-sdk` does not provide any additional features needed by the new operator.

 ### Test Plan